-Crab Creek (Columbia National Wildlife Refuge) Professional Review and Guide
+Crab Creek (Columbia National Wildlife Refuge) Professional Guide

 "The Columbia National Wildlife Refuge is a land of imposing basaltic coulees within the heart of the Columbia Plateau.
 Despite receiving less than 8 inches of rain a year, the refuge is littered with lakes and marshes thanks to seepage from surrounding reclamation and irrigation projects.
 Its canyons, lakes, wetlands, and sagebrush-steppe environment provide important habitat for a wide array of species.
 Located along the Pacific Flyway, the refuge is a stop-over and wintering ground for many migratory birds, including thousands of lesser sandhill cranes.
 Visit in fall and spring for the best bird-watching.
 Most of the refuge is within the Drumheller Channels, a national natural landmark within the Channeled Scablands, which were formed by ancient cataclysmic floods.
 Both nature and humans have left a large imprint here, benefiting scores of avian residents."